-- Patients at low- to moderate-immunologic risk: Use initially with cyclosporine (CsA) and corticosteroids.
-CsA withdrawal is recommended 2-4 months after transplantation (1.1). - Patients at high-immunologic risk: Use in combination with cyclosporine and corticosteroids for the first 12 months following transplantation (1.1).
-Safety and efficacy of CsA withdrawal has not been established in high risk patients (1.1, 1.2, 14.3). - Therapeutic drug monitoring is recommended for all patients (2.3, 5.15).
+- Rapamune is an mTOR inhibitor immunosuppressant indicated for the prophylaxis of organ rejection in patients aged ≥13 years receiving renal transplants: - Patients at low- to moderate-immunologic risk: Use initially with cyclosporine (CsA) and corticosteroids.
+CsA withdrawal is recommended 2-4 months after transplantation (1.1). - Patients at high-immunologic risk: Use in combination with CsA and corticosteroids for the first 12 months following transplantation (1.1).
+Safety and efficacy of CsA withdrawal has not been established in high risk patients (1.1, 1.2, 14.3). - Rapamune is an mTOR inhibitor indicated for the treatment of patients with lymphangioleiomyomatosis (1.3).

-- DOSAGE AND ADMINISTRATION -
+--DOSAGE AND ADMINISTRATION-----